+- Remove screws with the collar sleeve.

-- Remove screw 2 with the collar sleeve. - Remove the tube from the fuel tank vent line.
+- Remove screw 2 with the collar sleeve.

+- Remove the tube from the fuel tank vent line.

-- Pull both spoilers to the side of the radiator bracket 3 and lift the fuel tank off.
+Pull both spoilers to the side of the radiator bracket 3 and take the fuel tank away upward.